Maintaining Your Status

 - Inform the Center for Global Education if your I-20 form is about to expire and you need at least one more semester to complete your program of study.
 You must inform the Center BEFORE your I-20 expires.

-- File your income taxes each year before April 15th.
+- File your income taxes each year before the April deadline.
 This is particularly important if you are employed during the previous year or if you have received a scholarship from Wheaton College.
+Please visit the page on taxes.

-- If a personal/medical leave of absence becomes necessary, you must be in contact with the International Student Advisor and/or Dean before you begin to finalize the leave process.
+- If a personal/medical leave of absence becomes necessary, you must be in contact with the International Student Advisor before you begin to finalize the leave process.

 Reinstatement of Student Status